trillhause/mcp-workshop/README.md

 touch main.py
 ```

-Let's add the boilerplate code to main.py:
+2. Add the MCP boilerplate code to main.py:

 ```python
 from typing import Any